yogiou/SkeduloChallenge/README.md

 **How to run?
 (Assume it is Linux or Mac system)**
-1. Install Java 11 above
+1. Install Java 11 or above
+2. Install Maven 3.8.1 or above
-2. Go to project root directory
+3. Go to project root directory
+4. Run "mvn package"
-3. Run command "java -jar SkeduloChallenge-0.0.1-SNAPSHOT.jar [input file]"
+5. Run command "java -jar ./target/SkeduloChallenge-0.0.1-SNAPSHOT.jar [input file]"

 **Thought process behind the solution and the design decisions**